amoffat/powerset/README.md

 The callback version is the most advanced version of powerset generation.
-This version allows you to provide a callback that is called at each intermediary node of the powerset tree, and gives you the option to terminate generation up to an arbitrary parent if you want to discontinue a subtree  This allows you to choose to not evaluate specific branches of the powerset based on user logic in the callback.
+This version allows you to provide a callback that is called at each intermediary node of the powerset tree, and gives you the option to terminate generation up to an arbitrary parent if you want to discontinue a subtree.
+This allows you to choose to not evaluate specific branches of the powerset based on user logic in the callback.

 ```go